A guide on what happens and what your rights are when you’re sectioned.

 You can speak to your doctor about your leave at your ward round, or ask an advocate to help you.
 If you need leave urgently, you should speak to a member of your care team and ask them to get in touch with your doctor.

 Your section might come to an end after a set period of time.
-Or your responsible clinician (main doctor) can end your section if they don’t think you need it to keep safe anymore.
+Or your responsible clinician can end your section if they don't think you need it to keep safe anymore.

-You can also ask for your section to end (known as challenging your section).
-There are a few different ways you can do this:
+You can also ask for your section to end – this is known as challenging your section.

 When your section comes to an end, you can stay in hospital if you still need treatment and support.
-This is called being a voluntary patient.
-See our page on being a voluntary patient for more information.
+This is called being an informal patient.

 Leaving hospital can feel like a very big step.